telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/data-driven-find-expressions.md

 # Data Driven Find Expressions

 *I need to data drive an element's find expression and use it to perform an action against or verify an element.*
-*I need to data drive an element's find expression and use it to perform an action against or verify an element.*

-> __Tip!__ <a href="/automated-tests/elements/find-element#data-driven-find-expression" target="_blank">Data driven find expressions</a> is also available directly in elements Edit mode.
 > __Tip!__ <a href="/automated-tests/elements/find-element#data-driven-find-expression" target="_blank">Data driven find expressions</a> is also available directly in elements Edit mode.

 ## Solution